'Jigarthanda DoubleX' holds box office momentum for THIS reason

 Box office collection: 'Jigarthanda DoubleX' is on autopilot mode

-Jigarthanda DoubleX is the recent Tamil cinema wonder that has been raking in quite well at the box office.
-The mid-budget film is inching closer to the Rs.
-50 crore mark at the box office.
-The film received rave reviews from critics and is an ode to the pulpy Tamil cinema.
-The movie is also pitted against the gangster drama Japan.
+Tamil cinema is known for its distinct storytelling and stellar content.
+The industry's newest offering Jigarthanda DoubleX has been a moneyspinner and has earned over Rs.
+50 crore at the global box office.
+The movie received favorable reviews from critics and viewers.
+Currently, the film is enjoying good momentum at the box office.
+The film is an ode to the pulpy Tamil cinema.

 As per industry tracker Sacnilk, the Karthik Subbaraj directorial earned Rs.
-1.1 crore (early estimates) on Monday.
+1 crore (early estimates) on Wednesday.
 Overall, it has earned Rs.
-37.47 crore in India.
-The film has set its foot quite strong at the box office.
-The cast includes Raghava Lawrence, SJ Suryah, Nimisha Sajayan, Shine Tom Chacko, Ilavarasu, Naveen Chandra, Sathyan, and Aravind Akash, among others.
+39.73 crore in India.
+The film will earn well until the big December releases.
+The cast includes Raghava Lawrence, SJ Suryah, Nimisha Sajayan, Bava Chelladurai, Shine Tom Chacko, Ilavarasu, Naveen Chandra, and Aravind Akash, among others.